 The meaning of Bartimaeus is ‘Son of Honour’.
 Jesus healing blind Bartimaeus suggests that honouring God opens the door to healing.

+I don’t think you can receive a healing from God without honour.
 In his book, ‘The Honour Key’ Ps Russel Evans says this about the lifestyle of Jesus.

 ‘Every miracle, every breakthrough…….happened when people honored what he carried…..or honored who He was’